Randolph County, AL

 The county seat was established in Wedowee in 1834-35.

-Other towns of note include Roanoke, Rock Mills and Wadley.
+Other towns of note include Roanoke, Rock Mills, and Wadley.

 ~ Source: Ancestor Swap Meet 2003 book, June 21, 2003, Northeast Alabama Genealogical Society.
 Content modified for better readability.